You can read case studies of some of our valued supporters below.

 The Asda Foundation has awarded Royal Voluntary Service over £900,000 to run projects which support volunteers provide practical support and companionship to older people.

-Grants awarded by the Big Lottery Fund have helped us deliver projects and activities that harness the strengths, connections, skills and knowledge of the people and communities we work with.
+Grants awarded by The National Lottery Community Fund have helped us deliver projects and activities that harness the strengths, connections, skills and knowledge of the people and communities we work with.

 The Garfield Weston Foundation has awarded Royal Voluntary Service funding to support Good Neighbours and Social Centres in Northumberland.